nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `find Betsy` followed by `archive 1` archives the 1st contact in the results of the `find` command.

 <div markdown="span" class="alert alert-warning">:exclamation: **Alert:**
-You can only use this command when in the **default address book**.
+You can only use this command when in the **default contact list**.
 Otherwise, you will get an error that tells you to use the correct command
 </div>